maik97/peak-shaver/docs/intro/getting_started.rst

 Data Preparation
 ****************
 The data preparation will be executed automaticaly when you first run ``wahrsager`` or any of the agents (provided you didn't do it manually).
-But it is recommended to create the preparetions seperately with ``schaffer`` since this can take up some time and you have the freedom to set up some parameters to your liking.
+But it is recommended to create the preparations separately with ``schaffer`` since this can take up some time and you have the freedom to set up some parameters to your liking.

-First all the necassary functions to transform the dataset are explained seperatly.
-You can run these step by step or just run the last one in which case all the previous steps will be run automaticly.
+First all the necessary functions to transform the dataset are explained separately.
+You can run these step by step or just run the last one in which case all the previous steps will be run automatically.

-- ``load_geglättet_df()`` will take the dataset and smoth the data to a specific timeframe
+- ``smoothed_df()`` will take the dataset and smooth the data to a specific time-frame.
-- ``load_norm_data()`` will take the dataset from ``load_geglättet_df()`` and will first add differentiation between weekday, then add the activation time of each machine and lastly normalize the data.
-It also has a dataset where the sum of power consumption isn't normalized (Note that this function is deprecated, thus you dont need to run it)
+- ``normalized_df()`` will take the dataset from ``smoothed_df()`` and will first add differentiation between weekday, then add the activation time of each machine and lastly normalize the data.
+It also has a dataset where the sum of power consumption isn't normalized (Note that this function is deprecated, thus you don't need to run it)
 - ``load_only_norm_data()`` has the same functionality as ``load_norm_data()``, except the extra dataset where the sum of power consumption isn't normalized
 - ``load_total_power()`` has the same functionality as ``load_norm_data()``, except it returns only the extra dataset where the sum of power consumption isn't normalized
 - ``alle_inputs()`` will take the datasets of ``load_only_norm_data()`` and merge those in a single one
 - ``alle_inputs_neu()`` is an extra function that makes a differentiation between work day and holiday (might be useful for predictions)

+Create the basic dataset:

+- :meth:`schaffer.mainDataset.smoothed_df` will take the dataset and smooth the data to a specific time-frame.
+- :meth:`schaffer.mainDataset.load_total_power` will take :meth:`schaffer.mainDataset.smoothed_df` and calculates the (not normalized) sum of the power requirements.
+- :meth:`schaffer.mainDataset.normalized_df` will take :meth:`schaffer.mainDataset.smoothed_df` and normalize the data
+- :meth:`schaffer.mainDataset.norm_activation_time_df` will take :meth:`schaffer.mainDataset.smoothed_df` and calculate the normalized activation times of the machines.

+Create an input-dataset:

+- :meth:`schaffer.lstmInputDataset.rolling_mean_training_data` will take :meth:`schaffer.mainDataset.make_input_df` to create an input-dataset that was transformed with a `rolling mean` operation
+- :meth:`schaffer.lstmInputDataset.rolling_max_training_data` will take :meth:`schaffer.mainDataset.make_input_df` to create an input-dataset that was transformed with a `rolling max` operation
+- :meth:`schaffer.lstmInputDataset.normal_training_data` will take :meth:`schaffer.mainDataset.make_input_df` to create a normale input-dataset.
+- :meth:`schaffer.lstmInputDataset.normal_training_data` will take :meth:`schaffer.mainDataset.make_input_df` to create an input-dataset with sequence-labels the size of ``num_seq_periods``.

 Recommended way to run the necessary functions: